JuliaPerf/STREAMBenchmark.jl/README.md

 (median = 24898.9, minimum = 24352.9, maximum = 25918.4)
 ```

+Note that we count / assume write-allocates by default (you can use `write_allocate=false` to disregard them).

 ### Multithreading

 If you start Julia with multiple threads (e.g. `julia -t 4`) and call `memory_bandwidth` the kernel loops will be run in parallel.
 To disable multithreading you can set the keyword argument `multithreading=false`: